ESME String Camp 2022

-The ESME Virtual String Camp 2021 introduces interactive programs designed through the versatile and technologically experienced skillsets of a diverse, world class faculty which includes musicians of the Detroit Symphony Orchestra and special guest faculty from the Philadelphia Orchestra and the Grand Rapids Ballet.
-Students will be guided through the tools for creating virtual performances and practice methods while participating in private lessons, chamber music and orchestra coachings, virtual masterclasses and concerts.
-Our program includes real-time interactive workshops and classes on ensemble playing, basics of composition, rhythmic interplay, interactive improvisation, music entrepreneurship, sight-reading, conducting, score study, introductions to video editing software, recording and sound engineering, body awareness, introduction to yoga and meditation techniques for music making, taking auditions, applying for colleges, creating a musicians' YouTube channel, warm-up exercises derived from classical and contemporary ballet for freeing muscle tension, improving physical endurance, posture, bodyweight distribution, exploring the interconnectivity of expression between music and dance and more!
+The ESME String Camp offers accessible and interactive programs designed by a diverse, world class faculty which includes musicians of the Detroit Symphony Orchestra and special guest faculty from the Philadelphia Orchestra and the Grand Rapids Ballet.
+Students will participate in private lessons, chamber music and orchestra coachings, masterclasses and concerts.
+Our programs include interactive workshops and classes on ensemble playing, music theory, basics of composition, rhythmic interplay, interactive improvisation, music entrepreneurship, sight-reading, conducting, score study, introductions to video editing software, recording and sound engineering, body awareness, taking auditions, applying for colleges, warm-up exercises derived from classical and contemporary ballet for freeing muscle tension, improving physical endurance, posture, bodyweight distribution, exploring the interconnectivity of expression between music and dance and more!

-What is the ESME Virtual String Camp?
-Who are the faculty and who is the ESME Virtual String Camp for?
+What is the ESME String Camp, who are the faculty and who is the ESME String Camp for?

 The ESME String Camp is an exciting summer intensive chamber music program designed for any age and grade level.
 We accept violin, viola, cello, double bass and piano students.
 Students also have the option to sign up for lessons on more that one instrument.
 Students of other instruments are also accepted on a limited basis.
 Individual students will be arranged into chamber groups, classes and workshops that are based on their *level and work with ESME on both traditional classical and ESME pop chamber arrangements.
 Students can also sign up together as a pre-formed chamber group.

-* The 2021 ESME Virtual String Camp program is divided into two groups: ESME Concert Program (ECP) and the ESME Philharmonia Program (EPP).
+* The 2022 ESME String Camp program is divided into two groups: ESME Concert Program (ECP) and the ESME Philharmonia Program (EPP).
 Scroll down below to view requirements for each program group.

-Livestreaming warm-up sessions begin each morning with interactive playing, listening, vocal and physical warm-up exercises.
+Warm-up sessions begin each morning with interactive playing, listening, improv, vocal and physical warm-up exercises.